Learn what makes a “good” treat and how many is too many

 When inundated with too much fat in one go, your puppy's pancreas can become inflamed, resulting in the *pawfully* painful condition that is pancreatitis.
 Because of how quickly pancreatitis can come on, it's important that you pay extra special attention to your pup's fat intake, especially on those notoriously high-cal days like Christmas, birthdays, and Easter

 It goes without saying that fueling your dog with more calories than he or she needs will lead to weight gain and obesity.
 But for puppies and their young bodies, the stakes are even higher.
 Why?
 Yep, you guessed it.
-Like we said up top, too much food can cause your pup to grow too fast, potentially leading to bone and joint problems during adulthood
+Like I said up top, too much food can cause your pup to grow too fast, potentially leading to bone and joint problems during adulthood

 of dogs in the UK are now considered overweight